 We also went to Ao Thalen to Kayak.
 It was a fun, scary, and exciting experience for me, somebody who doesn’t know how to swim.
-We kayaked the entire length of Ao Thalen Bay.
+We kayaked the entire length of Ao Thalen Bay, witness scenic views, explore some of the caves.
 My muscles were really sore.
 But it was a feat on my part.
 My friend and I were able to complete it without help from the guide.

 You might also like